PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

     .append('circle');
 ```

+Now if we click on the middle circle, the element is removed from the DOM:

 ![](https://i.imgur.com/h8TFFdN.png)

 If you try to delete all the circles and then add a new one, you'll get an error:

 ![](https://i.imgur.com/FprJXNN.png)

-This is because, our code for creating a `newRun` in the click handler needs some work:
+This is because, our code for creating a `newRun` in the SVG click handler needs some work:

 ```javascript
 var newRun = { //create a new "run" object